Quiet Fling

 Quiet Fling (foaled 1972) was an American-bred, British-trained Thoroughbred racehorse and sire.
-After finishing second on his only start as a two-year-old he developed into a high-class stayer in the following year when he won two handicap races and finished second in the Irish St. Leger.
-In 1976 he won the John Porter Stakes and then recorded his biggest win in the Coronation Cup.
+After finishing second on his only start as a two-year-old, he developed into a good horse the following year by winning two handicap races and finishing second in the Irish St. Leger.
+In 1976 he won the John Porter Stakes and then recorded his biggest win, the Coronation Cup.
 He failed to win in five subsequent races and was retired to stud at the end of the 1977 season.
 He had limited success as a breeding stallion.

 Background

 Quiet Fling was a "big, tall, rangy" bay horse, with a white star and snip and three white socks bred in Kentucky by his owner John Hay "Jock" Whitney.
 He was from the first crop of foals sired by Nijinsky, the Canadian-bred winner of the 1970 English Triple Crown.
 Nijinsky went on to become an important breeding stallion, siring horses such as Ferdinand, Lammtarra, Sky Classic and Shahrastani.
 Quiet Fling's dam Peace showed good racing ability, finishing second to Full Dress in the 1,000 Guineas Trial Stakes and being rated 113 by Timeform.
 She was a very successful broodmare whose other foals included Intermission (Cambridgeshire Handicap), Peacetime (Sandown Classic Trial), Peaceful (Bessborough Stakes) and Armistice Day (Prix Exbury).
 She was a descendant of the influential British broodmare Point Duty.

 Whitney sent Quiet Fling to race in Europe where he was trained by Jeremy Tree at Beckhampton in Wiltshire.